ang-zeyu/infisearch/docs/src/indexer/fields.md

-# Field Configuration
+# Indexer Field Configuration

 Every document you index contains multiple fields.
 By default, InfiSearch comes baked in with the configurations needed for supporting static site search.

 ## Default Field Configuration

-It may be helpful to first understand what the default fields are in InfiSearch, and how they are used in the user interface:
+It is helpful to first know of the default fields in InfiSearch and how they are used in the UI:

 ```json
 {